Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="theQuote">

-The 11th commandment was "Thou Shalt Compute" or "Thou Shalt Not Compute" — I forget which.
+The 11th commandment was "Thou Shalt Compute" or "Thou Shalt Not Compute"  ---  I forget which.

 </div>
 <!-- END: div -->

-Pointers are one of C's most important—and most often misunderstood—features.
+Pointers are one of C's most important --- and most often misunderstood --- features.
 Because of their importance, we'll devote three chapters to pointers.
 In this chapter, we'll concentrate on the basics; Chapters 12 and 17 cover more advanced uses of pointers.

 We'll start with a discussion of memory addresses and their relationship to pointer variables (Section 11.1).
 Section 11.2 then introduces the address and indirection operators.
 Section 11.3 covers pointer assignment.
 Section 11.4 explains how to pass pointers to functions, while Section 11.5 discusses returning pointers from functions.